 Spinach Balls are not only easy and fun to make but they also taste delicious!
 Chopped spinach is mixed with your favorite savory ingredients and rolled into cute bite sized balls that are perfect for lunch, dinner or any holiday occasion!

-So you probably won't believe it but Iβve been making this yummy recipe since college...yes a long time!
-And itβs always been a favorite of mine.
+So you probably won't believe it but I’ve been making this yummy recipe since college...yes a long time!
+And it’s always been a favorite of mine.
 There are only 8 ingredients and it's super simple to make.
 So I am beyond excited to finally share this recipe with you today!
+And if you love bite-sized party foods, then you've got to try my 3-ingredient Sausage Balls next!

-Stuffing mix: There are a few different brands of stuffing mix out there.
-I use the stove top brand that is flavored with a cornbread seasoning. *(side note: I only use store bought stuffings for recipes like this, I make my own cornbread dressing lol.)
+- Stuffing Mix: There are a few different brands of stuffing mix out there.
+I use the Stove Top brand that is flavored with a cornbread seasoning (side note: I only use store bought stuffing for recipes like this, I make my own cornbread dressing lol.)

-Onion: One small finely diced onion will give these spinach balls a ton of flavor!
+- Onion: Just one small finely diced onion will give these spinach balls tons of flavor!

-Parmesan cheese: Just a little shredded parmesan cheese also adds great flavor to this recipe.
+- Parmesan Cheese: Shredded parmesan cheese also adds lots of great flavor.
 Feel free to use fresh or prepackaged cheese.

-Butter and Eggs: Both will help bind all the ingredients together. *I only have 3 eggs pictured below, but the recipe does need 4 eggs.
+- Butter and Eggs: Butter adds moisture and more flavor and the eggs help bind all the ingredients together. *I only have 3 eggs pictured below, but the recipe does need 4 eggs.

-Full instructions are included in the recipe card below, but hereβs a quick overview:
+The full instructions are included in the recipe card below, but here’s a quick overview:

-Step One: Melt your butter in a small saucepan or in the microwave and set it aside to cool.
-Thaw and warm up your spinach in the microwave according to package instructions.
-Once completely thawed, allow spinach to cool slightly, then drain liquid in a colander or mesh bag.
+Step One: Melt the butter in a small saucepan or in the microwave and set it aside to cool.
+Cook the spinach in the microwave according to the package instructions.
+Allow the spinach to cool, then drain the liquid really well in a colander or mesh bag.

-Step Three: Using a spoon or medium cookie scoop, scoop small portions of mixture and roll using your hands into small balls.
-Place spinach balls on a parchment or foil lined baking sheet.
+Step Three: Now using a spoon or medium cookie scoop, scoop small portions of the mixture and roll it using your hands into small balls.
+Place the spinach balls on a parchment or non-stick aluminum foil lined baking sheet.

-Step Four: Bake in the oven until done.
+Step Four: Bake in the oven according to the times below until done.
 I like to flip mine halfway through so both sides can get a little brown.
+That's it!
+It's so easy and super fun to make.

 - Maple Glazed Carrots